ministryofjustice/moj-frontend/docs/components/search/_overview.md

 Use this component to help users search a large amount of information for something, for example a person, case, application or location.

-They need to have at least 1 piece of identifying information, for example a reference number.
+Users need to have at least 1 piece of identifying information, for example a reference number.

 This component can also be used in the [primary navigation component to search a whole service](https://design-patterns.service.justice.gov.uk/components/primary-navigation/).